 Sponsors: CLA Hilliard Grant, Latino Research Center, the Spanish Club, the College of Education, the Department of Gender, Race, and Identity and the Department of World Languages and Literatures.

 In August of 2009, José M. Hernández was the first son of a migrant farmworker to become a NASA astronaut.
 Hernandez's accomplishment is even more amazing when you realize the journey he took to get there.
 Hernández was born into a family of migrant workers and toiled in the fields of California and Mexico, while dreaming of changing his life.
 He was not fluent in English until he was 12 and lived in dangerous neighborhoods filled with drugs, alcohol and gang violence.
 His family supported him and he became an inspiration to many.
 In addition to being an astronaut, he graduated college with degrees in electrical engineering, earned a Ph.D. in science, developed technology for the early detection of breast cancer, worked for NASA, was a candidate for the U.S. House of Representatives and is now the president and CEO of an engineering company.

-Sponsors: CLA Hilliard Grant, ASUN, the Departments of: World Languages & Literatures, Physics, Anthropology and Political Science, the Latino Research Center, the Center for Gender Race and Identity and the Spanish Club.
+Sponsors: CLA Hilliard Grant, ASUN, the Departments of: World Languages and Literatures, Physics, Anthropology and Political Science, the Latino Research Center, the Department of Gender Race and Identity and the Spanish Club.